 Athletics & Arts

-NWACC’s athletics program is expanding with plans to launch several new sports over the next five years and beyond.
-Upcoming facilities include a Recreation & Wellness Center, multi-purpose pavilion, outdoor rec fields, and tracks for athletic and intramural use.
-A stadium with seating, concessions, and support spaces will host NCAA, NJCAA, and other events.
-The arts program will also grow with a new Performing Arts Complex featuring a black box theater, pre-function space, and outdoor porch.
-These additions will support student life and academics while enriching community engagement and use.
+NWACC is expanding athletics with new sports, a Recreation & Wellness Center, multi-purpose pavilion, rec fields, and a stadium for NCAA, NJCAA, and community events.
+The arts program will grow with a Performing Arts Complex featuring a black box theater, pre-function space, and outdoor porch.
+Together, these facilities will enhance student life, academics, and community engagement.

 Housing